akka/akka/akka-docs/scala/dispatchers.rst

 It is recommended to define the dispatcher in :ref:`configuration` to allow for tuning for different environments.

-Example of a custom event-based dispatcher, which can be created with ``system.dispatcherFactory.newFromConfig("my-dispatcher")`` as in the example above:
+Example of a custom event-based dispatcher, which can be fetched with ``system.dispatcherFactory.lookup("my-dispatcher")`` as in the example above:

 .. includecode:: code/DispatcherDocSpec.scala#my-dispatcher-config